kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 T-Systems Hungary - the developer of the application - denied that any security vulnerability has been exploited:

-> There's no evidence of that anybody's password or personal data would have been compromised
+> There's no evidence that anybody's password or personal data would have been compromised

 said Mr. Kálmán Dabóczi, CEO of BKK Zrt. (the above text is a paraphrase).
 However, he admitted that there were several attacks and trolling attempts against the website.
 Mr. Balázs Szeneczey, vice mayor of Budapest announced that